 The Bluebird (Sinilind) is difficult to catch, however it is easy to find the way to the same name café-club in Tallinn.
-It is located right inside the city Eastern wall, near the entrance to the Hellemann tower and one of the most touristic streets called St Catherine’s Passage, the woolen sweaters market wall and remains from the XIII century Dominican monastery.
+It is located right inside the city Eastern wall, near the entrance to the Hellemann tower and one of the most touristic spots called St Catherine’s Passage, the woolen sweaters market wall and remains from the XIII century Dominican monastery.

 As the restaurant is located under the same roof as Estonian Cinema House sometimes it’s possible to watch some Estonian retro or art house films.
 The place also hosts popular regular musical Quiz evenings on Wednesdays.
-On Friday and Saturday nights Sinilind is busy with live music gigs and DJ sets, with a wall to wall dispersion of music styles.
+On Friday and Saturday nights Sinilind is busy with live music gigs and DJ sets, with a wall-to-wall dispersion of music styles.